eonx-com/easy-monorepo/packages/EasyStandard/docs/services/sniffs.md

 ```
 **Parameters**

-- `testMethodPrefix` - If the method name starts with this prefix, checks will be applied to it.
+- `testMethodPrefix` - If a method name starts with this prefix, checks will be applied to it.
 Default value: `test`.
-- `testNamespace` - If the class namespace begins with this prefix, the class will be parsed.
+- `testNamespace` - If a class namespace starts with this prefix, the class will be parsed.
 Default value: `App\Tests`.
 ```php
 // correct
 namespace App\NoTestNamespace;